Skip to content

 • Nicoya in Costa Rica

-In addition, the residents consistently maintain a lifestyle that is characterized by tradition and responsibility towards the community .
-They live mainly on their own farms and work as shepherds and fishermen.
-This means constant movement and a lot of time outdoors.
-Their diet consists mainly of local, unprocessed foods, while processed foods are rarely or never on their menu.
+In addition, the inhabitants consistently maintain a lifestyle that is tradition and responsibility towards the community They live mainly on their own farms and work as shepherds and fishermen.
+This means constant exercise and lots of time outdoorsTheir diet consists mainly of local, unprocessed foods, while processed foods are rarely or never on their menu.

 Mark Hyman writes about it in his book Young Forever:

 “Live close to nature.
 Love deeply.
 Eat simple food raised sustainably.
 Move naturally.
 Laugh and rest.
-Actually live (And live longer, as it turns out).“
+Actually live (And live longer as it turns out).”

-Longevity Escape Velocity – The hypothesis of eternal life
+Longevity Escape Velocity – The Hypothesis of Eternal Life

 An exciting concept in the longevity scene is “longevity escape velocity”.
-The term was initially coined by the British biogerontologist Aubrey de Gray, who achieved widespread fame with his book “Never old!”.
-This means the following:
+Initial The term was coined by the British biogerontologist Aubrey de Gray, who with his book “Never old!“ gained widespread popularity.This means the following:

-We all benefit from advances in medical treatment methods and technologies.
-This is also one reason why, on average, we all live longer than the statistical life expectancy at the time of our birth would suggest.
-Nevertheless, we still age faster than science advances, for example to slow down our aging process.
+We all benefit from advances in medical treatments and technologiesThis is also one reason why, on average, we all live longer than the statistical life expectancy at the time of our birth would have suggested.
+Nevertheless, we are still aging faster than science is making progress in slowing down our aging process, for example.

 Medicine 3.0 – the other way to heal

-To put it bluntly:
+To put it very clearly:

 We humans are not designed to be inflamed, stressed, unrested, infected, undersupplied with important vital substances and surrounded by toxins.

-Known Longevity Personalities
+Famous Longevity Personalities

 Dr. David Sinclair

-When the book 'Lifespan - Why we age and why we don't have to' was published in September 2019, it was David A. Sinclair, PhD is well known, but not yet the shooting star of the longevity scene that he is today.
-The rousing and exciting story of the molecular longevity pathways, which is available in German under the title 'The end of aging - the revolutionary medicine of tomorrow' appeared, catapulting the Australian biologist and professor of genetics at Harvard Medical School to the top of bestseller lists in dozens of countries.
+When the book ‘Lifespan – Why we age and why we don't have to' appeared, was David A.Sinclair, PhD Although he was well known, he was not yet the shooting star of the longevity scene that he is today.
+The thrilling and exciting story of the molecular longevity pathways, which is published in German under the title ‘The end of aging – the revolutionary medicine of tomorrown' catapulted the Australian biologist and professor of genetics at Harvard Medical School to the top of bestseller lists in dozens of countries.

 Dr. Mark Hyman

-Mark Hyman is an American family physician, best-selling author and functional medicine physician.
-In his recently published bestselling book 'Young Forever' he describes food as medicine to support longevity, energy, mental clarity, happiness and much more.
-The doctor is an internationally recognized figure in the field of functional medicine and discusses many different topics related to health and longevity in his podcast 'The Doctor's Farmacy' .
+Mark Hyman is an American family physician, bestselling author and functional medicine practitioner.
+In his recently published Bestselling book 'Young Forever' he describes food as medicine to support longevity, energy, mental clarity, happiness and much more.
+The doctor is an internationally recognized figure in the field of functional medicine and discusses in his Podcast 'The Doctor's Farmacy' many different topics related to health and longevity.

 Dr. Peter Attia